 He has been recognized for his effectiveness by the Municipal League, which named him Public Official of the Year.

 The Center for Human Services in Shoreline honored Rod for his commitment to Human Services.

 The Korean American Association of Washington honored Rod for his work to advance, protect and expand voting access.

 Rod advocating for King County residents with Congresswoman Suzan DelBene.

-Rod Dembowski is a life-long community volunteer, civic leader and highly respected attorney, recognized by Washington Law & Politics Magazine as a SuperLawyer® and named six times as a “Rising Star” in our community.
+Rod brings a wealth of experience to his public service role.
+Prior to joining the County Council, Rod was a life-long community volunteer, civic leader and highly respected attorney.
+He was recognized by Washington Law & Politics Magazine as a SuperLawyer® and named six times as a “Rising Star” in our community.
 Born and raised in King County, he has spent a lifetime leading on issues from education funding to land use to transportation and transit.
 He brings a unique combination of public and private sector experience to bear in addressing the challenges facing our region.
-Rod is respected by our region’s elected officials, judges, colleagues and opponents as an ethical, creative problem-solver with a reputation for collegiality and professionalism.

 Growing Up in Unincorporated King County

 Rod and his brother Dave grew up in unincorporated King County, raised in a single-parent household by their father, Al Dembowski, a Korean War veteran and small business owner.
 His grandfather was a 50-year journeyman boilermaker working in the Bremerton Shipyards during World War II, and his namesake Uncle Rod, a 40-year union machinist at the Shell oil refinery in Anacortes.
 Their household income was well below poverty levels, and the family often struggled economically.